 The 2015 Season includes The Marvelous Wonderettes, Plain and Fancy, Grease, Anything goes, Smoke on the Mountain, Harvey, and Mary Poppins. $129.95 per Adult More...

 Buy Tickets Online

-The most convenient way to purchase subscriptions and tickets, pick your seats, days and dates
+The most convenient way to purchase subscriptions and tickets, pick your dates and seats.

 Experience the Difference!

-Bring your ticket stub from any other theatre, from Broadway to community theatres, regional theatres, and church theatres and receive 1/2 off any ticket to a performance in The Round Barn Theatre at Amish Acres.
+Bring your ticket stub from any other Broadway, Regional or Community Theatre to receive a 1/2 price ticket to any performance in The Round Barn Theatre.
 You will experience the difference!
 More...

 "Without a doubt, Amish Acres Round Barn Theatre is becoming the best regional theatre in the Midwest.
-As a matter of fact, I've enjoyed some of your past performances better than some Broadway shows that I've seen." ~Subscription Patron
+As a matter of fact, I've enjoyed some of your past performances better than some Broadway shows that I've seen." ~Season Subscriber

 October 22, 2014 - November 9, 2014